adaltas/node-shell/doc/usage/tutorial.md

 node app
 ```

-The parameters dependency is now downloaded and available inside the "./node_modules" folder.
+The Parameters dependency is now downloaded and available inside the "./node_modules" folder.
 We can start coding our application by editing the "app.js" file.

 ## Parsing arguments